 Complaints/requests or comments are requested to be made in writing by email, fax or letter and we will respond in like form.
 In the first instance we are committed to acknowledge any correspondence within three working days of receipt and will endeavour to provide a full response within 10 days.

-• Concessions are available for OAPs over 65, under 16s and full time students.
+- Concessions are available for OAPs over 65, under 21s and full-time students.

-• Admission monies will not under any circumstances be refunded if the match has to abandoned after the game has kicked off.
+- Match Tickets will not, under any circumstances, be refunded if the match has to abandoned after the game has kicked off.
 However, in the event of such abandonment occurring before half-time, at the very least a voucher will be given to all spectators on departure allowing free admission to the rescheduled fixture, as per Ground Regulations.

-• For all-ticket matches; Season Ticket holders and Supporters Club members will be given the first opportunity to purchase tickets prior to the tickets going on general sale.
-A voucher at the back of the Season Ticket book is provided for this as a means to identify the Season Ticket holder.
+- Season Ticket holders and Supporters Club members will be given the first opportunity to purchase Cup game tickets prior to the tickets going on general sale

 The Club will endeavour to provide a safe, trouble-free environment for all spectators and provide a quality service through our turnstile staff, catering outlets, stewards and all other staff employed on match days.